Cambridge, England: Lost in Little Lanes

 We found a little strip that we were allowed to walk through, and spent a little time admiring a peek of color from some flowers lining the path — unusual though they were for the wooded area and time of year.

-Just outside Kings College Chapel is Kings Parade, and although I realised a little too late (yes, unfortunately I had my pesky tourist moment there) that you weren’t supposed to walk on the grass there (read the signs.
+Just outside Kings College Chapel is Kings Parade, and although I realized a little too late (yes, unfortunately, I had my pesky tourist moment there) that you weren’t supposed to walk on the grass there (read the signs.
 Always, always read the signs) the path leading around is a pretty walk.